|You are here:|

 Verify the architecture models for internal consistency and accuracy:

-Identify gaps between the baseline and target, using the Gap Analysis technique as described in Part III, 27.
+Identify gaps between the baseline and target, using the gap analysis technique as described in Part III, 23.
 Gap Analysis .

-Following creation of a Baseline Architecture, Target Architecture, and gap analysis, a data roadmap is required to prioritize activities over the coming phases.
+Following the creation of a Baseline Architecture, Target Architecture, and gap analysis, an application roadmap is required to prioritize activities over the coming phases.

-This initial Data Architecture roadmap will be used as raw material to support more detailed definition of a consolidated, cross-discipline roadmap within the Opportunities & Solutions phase.
+This initial Application Architecture roadmap will be used as raw material to support more detailed definition of a consolidated, cross-discipline roadmap within the Opportunities & Solutions phase.

-Once the Data Architecture is finalized, it is necessary to understand any wider impacts or implications.
+Once the Application Architecture is finalized, it is necessary to understand any wider impacts or implications.

 At this stage, other architecture artifacts in the Architecture Landscape should be examined to identify:

-Identify any constraints on the Technology Architecture about to be designed, refining the proposed Data Architecture only if necessary.
+Identify any constraints on the Technology Architecture (especially the infrastructure) about to be designed.

-The outputs of Phase C (Data Architecture) may include, but are not restricted to:
+The outputs of Phase C (Application Architecture) may include, but are not restricted to: